Frequently Asked Questions

 Your safety is our first concern.
 Sailing is inherently risky.
 It is our intention to show you how to do it as safely as possible.
 We are not interested in hot-dogging or extreme activities that add senseless risk to anything we do.
 Personal flotation devices are readily accessible.
 Their use is always recommended, and often required by the captain.
 Also provided are jack lines and harnesses (for attaching oneself to the vessel, usually used when sailing on the ocean).
 Sailors are encouraged to think about safety in everything they do, and to give voice to any suggestions or questions.

 Messenger, our primary vessel, is a fine blend of comfort, performance, and good looks.
 She is a 1987 Pearson 39-2, hull #15: masthead sloop rig, 39'3” length overall; 31'3” length at waterline; 12'5” beam, 6'10” draft; 16,800 lbs. displacement including 6,800 lbs. lead keel.
-Her basic sail area is 742 sq. ft.; with her new (June 2008) 130% genoa unfurled she presents about 840 square feet of dacron to the wind.
+Her basic sail area is 742 sq. ft.
+In 2017 she got two new sails, a double-reef main and a furling 110% head sail.
 Auxiliary power comes from a fresh (new in 2006) Yanmar 40 horsepower diesel engine.
 She carries 48 gallons of fuel and 100 gallons of fresh water, is equipped with refrigeration and a propane stove and oven.
 Messenger is roomy for a yacht of her size, and has two heads, one of which is always offered for ladies only.

 What to Bring for Daysailing (Not Overnight)